 I would say do whatever method that engages you and really makes you aware of your spending and saving.
 I’m not completely old school…I do pay all the bills that can be paid online and I use Quicken as my check register and just download our transactions every day.

-My budget binder is a 1 1/2 inch binder with various inserts from different places on the internet.
+My budget binder is a 1 1/2 inch binder with various free inserts from different places on the internet which are linked at the end of the post.
 It contains:

-1. A pocket for receipts that need to be filed – that way they don’t accumulate in a pile on my desk.
-You may want to keep stamps or something else in it.
+1. A pocket for receipts that need to be filed.
+That way they don’t accumulate in a pile on my desk.
+You may want to keep stamps, address labels, pencils or something else in it (or skip it altogether).

-3. Debt tracking sheet – a place to list debts that have a monthly balance and get excited watching them go down!
+3. Debt tracking sheet – a place to list debts that have a monthly balance.
+Every month I enter the new total due and get excited watching the amount go down!

 4. Annual Expense sheet to keep track of those expenses that happen once a year and then break them down into a monthly cost for budgeting.
 For example: Termite Bond Renewal, AAA Membership, Warehouse Club Renewal Fee, Membership/Subscription Fees, Property tax if it’s not included in your mortgage etc.